A Hong Kong journalist's 'survivor's guilt' amid media clampdown | DW | 25.01.2022

 With more local media outlets coming under pressure from authorities in Hong Kong, Anita believes there is a possibility for Hong Kong journalists abroad to start a publication of their own and fill the gap left by local media outlets.

 "The question is about sustainability.
-I'm not sure if people in Hong Kong will subscribe to a news outlet that was started by Hong Kong journalists outside the city, whether they would be viewed as violating the NSL or not," she added.
+I'm not sure if people in Hong Kong will subscribe to a news outlet that was started by Hong Kong journalists outside the city, whether they would be viewed as violating the [security law] or not," she added.

-Anita says she expects the situation in Hong Kong to become similar to that in mainland China in the near future, as journalists in the city try to report on sensitive topics in a more veiled way while Hong Kong journalists abroad are more critical in their reporting.
+Anita says she expects the situation in Hong Kong to in the near future become similar to that in mainland China, as journalists in the city try to report on sensitive topics in a more veiled way, while Hong Kong journalists abroad are more critical in their reporting.

-"I think it's important if journalists in Hong Kong can still report on key issues, even if it's in a vague manner," she underlined.
-"It's crucial for them to keep testing the government's red line in this way.
-At the same time, journalists outside of Hong Kong can focus more on hard-hitting stories related to Hong Kong."
+"I think it's important if journalists in Hong Kong can still report on key issues, even if it's in a vague manner," she said.
+"It's crucial for them to keep testing the government's red line in this way."

+At the same time, journalists outside of Hong Kong can focus more on hard-hitting stories related to Hong Kong," she added.

 Edited by: Srinivas Mazumdaru